ClosedScholarship25/26 - Stream C

 What activities are funded?

-Participation in intensive department-specific screen industry training, potential trainee placement on a New South Wales production for up to 20 weeks, industry mentorship, and eligible accessibility or travel costs for attending training.
+Participation in intensive department-specific training, potential paid trainee placement on a New South Wales screen production for up to 20 weeks, industry mentorship, and eligible accessibility or travel costs for the training component.

 How do I apply for the Crew Development Program 25/26 - Stream C: Costume & Art departments?